-[place document body text here]

 3. Definitions

-3.aa1 No retry/no acknowledgment (Ack): A retransmission policy for group addressed frames in which each frame is transmitted once and without acknowledgement.
+3.aa1 No retry/no acknowledgment(#1211): A retransmission policy for group addressed frames in which each frame is transmitted once and without acknowledgement.

-3.aa2 Active from power save (Active-PS): A delivery method for group addressed frames whereby group addressed frames are transmitted when all associated non-access point (non-AP) stations (STAs) are in Active mode or after a beacon that causes the associated non-AP stations that are in power save (PS) mode to be awake.
+3.aa2 Active from power save (Active-PS): A delivery method for group addressed frames whereby group addressed frames are transmitted when all associated non-access point (non-AP) stations (STAs) are in Active mode or after a DTIM(#1295) beacon that causes the associated non-AP stations that are in power save (PS) mode to be awake.

-3.aa3 Groupcast with Retries (GCR) service: A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address that provides greater reliability by using individually addressed (re)transmissions and group addressed retransmissions, comprising this service, concealed from GCR-incapable stations.
+3.aa3 Groupcast with Retries (GCR) service: A means for transmission and retransmission of medium access control (MAC) service data units (MSDUs) to a destination that is a group address that provides greater reliability by using individually addressed (re)transmissions or(#1257) group addressed retransmissions(#1296), concealed from GCR-incapable stations.

 3.aa4 Groupcast with Retries (GCR) group address: A group address subject to a GCR agreement between the access point (AP) and at least one station (STA) within the basic service set (BSS).